h0mayoun/access-pricing/README.md

-# Access-pricing simulations
+# Access-pricing figures and simulations

-Reproduces the figures from the paper.
+See the below notebooks that reproduce all the figures from the paper:
+    2DModel.ipynb
+    simulations.ipynb

 ```bash
 python3 -m venv .venv && source .venv/bin/activate
 pip install numpy scipy matplotlib jupyterlab